Looking to keep a lid on your black rifle? Here are some of the best AR-15 suppressor choices around.

 Given QD systems are all the rage, some might crinkle their nose at having to direct thread the Gemtech suppressor.
 Perhaps not as convenient in the split second you want to swap it between guns, the system is simpler.
 It does not require a proprietary muzzle device, which is less to worry about.
 Furthermore, it keeps your gun lean and mean.
 Never a bad thing.

-A side note, the Dagger is full-auto rate.
+A side note, the Dagger is full-auto rated.
 Not that it will matter to most of you, but it’s mentioned in case the independently wealthy are currently reading.

 Caliber: .30, .300 WIN MAG